From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 ~/.claude(read-write) -- Claude CLI credentials~/.gluon(read-write) -- Database, logs, images~/workspaces(read-write) -- Project source code~/.aws(read-only) -- AWS credentials for Bedrock API calls~/.config/gh(read-only) -- GitHub CLI configuration

-Everything else is off-limits.
-No access to system binaries beyond what's in the container.
-No access to your personal documents.
+Everything else is off-limits -- no system binaries beyond the container, no personal documents.

-Resource limits cap CPU and memory per agent: 8 CPU cores and 12 GB RAM by default (configurable per workspace).
-Prevents runaway agents from melting your infrastructure.
+Resource limits cap CPU and memory per agent: 8 cores and 12 GB RAM by default (configurable per workspace), so a runaway agent can't melt your infrastructure.

-The result: a security model that enterprise teams actually need.
-When your engineers are orchestrating agents instead of writing code directly, you must guarantee agents can't interfere with each other or access what they shouldn't.
-Each agent gets its own sandbox.
-No exceptions.
+When engineers orchestrate agents instead of writing code, you have to guarantee those agents can't interfere with each other or reach what they shouldn't.

 Agent Teams & Parallel Coordination

 Claude Code's Agent Teams capability -- native to the Claude Agent SDK -- makes this possible.
-A lead agent spawns multiple subagents concurrently, each working on distinct subtasks in parallel, then synthesizes the results.
+A lead agent spawns subagents concurrently, each on a distinct subtask, then synthesizes the results.
+Implementing a feature, for instance, you spawn four subagents: one designs the API endpoint, one creates the database schema and migrations, one builds the frontend form with validation, one writes the tests.

-They work in parallel.
-Gluon's SubagentTracker monitors start/stop events in real-time via agent hooks.
-The lead agent (running Opus for reasoning) synthesizes the results, validates consistency, and surfaces conflicts.
+They run in parallel.
+Gluon's SubagentTracker monitors start/stop events in real time via agent hooks, and the lead agent (running Opus) validates consistency and surfaces conflicts.
+A feature that took one agent 4-6 hours now finishes in 1-2, with higher quality.

-Best practice: structure prompts with 2-5 distinct subtasks, mention shared files subagents should reference, and end with explicit synthesis instructions.
+Best practice: structure prompts with 2-5 distinct subtasks, name the shared files subagents should reference, and end with explicit synthesis instructions.

 Work Queue & Merge Queue: Task Orchestration

-Coordinating multiple agents in parallel is one problem.
-Coordinating human workflows around those agents is another.
+Coordinating agents in parallel is one problem; coordinating the human workflow around them is another.

 The work queue solves the "too many agents fighting for attention" chaos.
-Queue 10 bugs Monday morning.
-Gluon dispatches them across the week, respecting rate limits and cost caps.
+Queue 10 bugs Monday morning, and Gluon dispatches them across the week, respecting rate limits and cost caps -- batched, prioritized, pushed to available slots, with WebSocket updates keeping the dashboard live.
 No babysitting.
-Items are batched, prioritized, and pushed to available slots in real-time.
-WebSocket updates keep the dashboard live.

-The merge queue tackles a specific pain point: coordinating PR merges when agents generate pull requests.
-Multiple agents might touch overlapping files.
-Conflicts are inevitable.
-Traditional CI/CD blocks merges until someone manually rebases.
-Gluon's merge queue processes PRs sequentially with conflict detection.
-It shows exactly which files collided.
-One-click AI conflict resolution runs Claude on the rebase, resolving conflicts programmatically.
+The merge queue handles PR merges when agents generate pull requests over overlapping files.
+Conflicts are inevitable, and traditional CI/CD just blocks until someone manually rebases.
+Gluon's merge queue processes PRs sequentially with conflict detection, shows exactly which files collided, and offers one-click AI conflict resolution -- Claude runs the rebase programmatically.
+Humans set policy, agents execute.

 Observability: The Witness Health Monitor